 Metal-Organic Hybrid Structures

 Metal-organic hybrid structures offer unique possibilities for application in already existing devices, such as photo-detectors or organic light-emitting diodes (OLEDs), as well as in novel photonic architectures.
-Furthermore, the coupling between the electronic excitations of a molecular thin film and the local plasmonic resonances of a metallic nanopattern in close proximity can tune the optical properties of the organic layer or even generate new plasmon-polaritonic states, also called plexcitons.
-Their coupling strength relates to the inner product of the transition dipole moment of the excitonic state and the electrical field of the localized surface plasmon.
+Furthermore, the coupling between the electronic excitations of a molecular thin film and the plasmonic resonance of a metallic thin film in close proximity can tune the optical properties of the organic layer and even generate new plasmon-polaritonic states, also called plexcitons (Figure 1).
+Their coupling strength relates to the inner product of the transition dipole moment of the excitonic state and the electrical field of the surface plasmon [1].
 Consequently, even a spatially dependent coupling can occur, in case, the transition dipole moments are aligned anisotropically and can constitute the platform for novel photonic devices with topological characteristics.

-Implementing the concept of coupled metal-organic hybrid structures we demonstrated a strong enhancement in light out-coupling of an organic thin film deposited on top of a hexagonal silver nanopattern [1].
-For this purpose, we utilized the Shadow Nanosphere Lithography (SNL), a versatile and low-cost-large-area technique to manufacture long ranged ordered nanoarrays of metals, organics or hybrid-compounds.
-Varying the materials constituting the nanoarray, their angle of deposition during growth or post-thermally treating the latter, the resulting optical characteristics, including the energetic positions of the plasmon-polaritonic states or their coupling, can be tuned over a wide range.
-This allows not only for a comprehensive study of the underlying interaction mechanisms but also for an implementation in various device structures to improve their performance or multi-functionality.
+Making use of localized plasmons, we demonstrated a strong enhancement in light out-coupling of an organic thin film deposited on top of a hexagonal silver nanopattern [2].
+For this purpose, we utilized the Shadow Nanosphere Lithography (SNL), a versatile and low-cost-large-area technique to manufacture long ranged ordered nano-arrays of metals, organics, or hybrid-compounds (Figure 2).
+Varying the materials constituting the nano-array, their angle of deposition during growth or post-thermally treating the latter, the resulting optical characteristics, including the energetic positions of the plasmon-polaritonic states or their coupling, can be tuned over the visible wavelength range.
+This allows not only for a comprehensive study of the underlying interaction mechanisms but also for an implementation in various device structures to improve their performance and multi-functionality.

-If you are interested in a specific topic of our research or are looking for a bachelor or master thesis in this field feel free to contact Maximilian Rödel or for general questions Prof. Jens Pflaum.
+If you are interested in a specific topic of our research or are looking for a bachelor or master thesis, feel free to contact Prof. Jens Pflaum.

 [1] Hybrid metal-organic nanocavity arrays for efficient light out-coupling